Sources: Charges to be dropped against man accused of Norfolk officer’s murder

 “Tears, oh my God.
 I can’t even explain it,” she said.
 “Tears just started coming out of my eyes.”

-Davenport told a judge he was at the Atlantis go-go bar to rob another drug dealer, he heard shots, and saw two men including Perry running from the crime.
+The drug dealer told a judge he was at the Atlantis go-go bar to rob another drug dealer, he heard shots, and saw two men including Perry running from the crime.

 In fact, the only evidence prosecutors have ever disclosed in court came from a series of felons who all said they’re looking for breaks.
 Prosecutors in court have agreed there are no fingerprints, no DNA, and no forensic evidence.
 Police never found the gun.